-Initial Commercial Deployments (ICD) for OnGo started in October 2019.
-With ICD, companies like Amdocs, CommScope, Federated Wireless, Nokia, Ericsson, Google, and Sony have invested to create businesses using OnGo.
+Initial Commercial Deployments (ICD) for CBRS started in October 2019.
+With ICD, companies like Amdocs, CommScope, Federated Wireless, Nokia, Ericsson, Google, and Sony have started to invest and create businesses using OnGo.

 Two segments are poised for early adoption.
 The first segment is secure mission critical voice/data/IoT applications that do not require access by any general public users, i.e. private LTE networks.
-The second segment is all other enterprises that cannot wait on the MNOs to provide public access.
-The 2020 early adopters of private LTE over OnGo were K-12 education and municipalities (in response to COVID-19) to provide secure high-speed connectivity to students.
-2021 adopters will be industrial/manufacturing, warehouses, hotels/casinos, public venues, and hospitals.
+The second segment is all other enterprises that don't want to wait on the MNOs to provide public access.
+The early adopters of private LTE over CBRS will be hospitals, hotels/casinos, public venues, warehouses, and industrial/manufacturing.